-Under sink water filters are connected to the cold water line underneath the kitchen sink.
-When you turn your faucet on, water flows out of the pipe, through the filter and back into the pipe, where it comes out of the kitchen sink faucet.
+Under-sink water filters are connected to the cold water line underneath the kitchen sink.
+When you turn your faucet on, water flows through the filter and back into the pipe, where it comes out of the kitchen sink faucet.

 A water distiller works by boiling water and evaporating it into steam, and condensing that steam back into liquid form.
-Distillers don’t have a fluoride removal filter.
-Instead, during the evaporation process, many contaminants remain left behind in the boiling chamber, as they are unable to change form when heated.
-Fluoride is one of these contaminants.
+During the evaporation process, many contaminants – including fluoride – remain left behind in the boiling chamber.

 The distillation process for 1 gallon of water takes between 4 and 6 hours in a countertop water distiller.
 But distillation is one of the most thorough and effective means of removing fluoride.

 Faucet fluoride filter

-Faucet water filters are small, compact filters that attach onto the end of a kitchen faucet.
+Faucet water filters are small, compact filters that attach to the end of a kitchen faucet.
 When a faucet is turned on, water flows through the faucet, and then the filter, before coming out of the filter’s spout.
 The larger particles in the water become trapped in the filter media, leaving cleaner, purer water for drinking.

 The majority of faucet water filters don’t reduce fluoride, so be sure to read a product’s description and reviews before committing to a purchase.

 Water pitcher filters are the cheapest option for removing fluoride.
 To use, you simply fill the pitcher with water, then leave the water to pass through the filter (usually taking 10-20 minutes), which traps contaminants.
-It can take around 15 minutes for water to become fully filtered, although exact times depend on the model and the age of the filter.

-Again, not many water filter pitchers can effectively filter fluoride, so be sure to do your research carefully.
-Filters that are capable of fluoride reduction will contain a special type of media for doing so.
+Again, not all water filter pitchers can effectively filter fluoride, so do your research carefully.